When buying an intercom system for your building, you have two options: a traditional wired intercom or a wireless intercom.

 Perhaps the greatest benefit of a wireless intercom is its easy installation.
 Because these intercom systems don’t require you to run wiring between every device, you’ll enjoy a far simpler installation process.

-Instead of spending hours tearing down walls and ripping up floors to lay wiring, your intercom installer will only need to mount and program the hardware.
-This is one reason why no-wiring intercoms are a great solution to retrofit and replace old intercom systems.
+Instead of spending hours tearing down walls and floors to lay wiring, your intercom installer will only need to mount and program the hardware.
+This is one reason why no-wiring intercoms are a great solution for retrofitting and replacing old intercom systems.

 No in-unit hardware needed